The best Proverbs verses contain practical insights and guidelines to apply divine wisdom and lessons to daily life.

 “A wise son heeds his father’s instruction, but a mocker does not respond to rebukes.”

-Parents can only do so much.
-In the end, it is up to the children to make their own decisions.
-Parents should guide them into choosing the best decision they can make, but children should be wise and listen to what their parents are saying because God uses parents to guide us in life.
+However, children should be wise and listen to what their parents say because God uses parents to guide us in life.

 Best Proverbs Verses about Life